JoelWeberDev/agricultural_crop_row_detection/ReadMe.md

    7. The remaining lines are grouped by proximity and derivative.
    8. All the grouped lines from every mask are gathered and processed to determine where the most probable location of the crop rows based on the distribution of the lines.
    9. These rows are returned as the detected rows.
-  The software is currently under construction and may require some adaptation to achieve the correct performance
+  The software is currently under construction and may require some adaptation to achieve the correct performance.

  ### Next Steps
   **Adaptive Paramters**
    We are currently working to bring every hard-coded value for a wide array of functions into one place that will calculate them relative to the specific nuances that may be present in the environment.
 This adaptive parameter model will also double as the hub for the machine learning aspect of the model where the optimal set of values to input into the function can be determined automatically.